hdngo/nubeTewb/README.md

 * 13:04 - 25:38 Using Rails w/Youtube's API for the back-end
 * 25:38 - 52:27 Using React & AJAX for the front-end
 * 52:27 - 55:05 Thoughts on contributions and Reflection

+##User Stories
+  * A user can view the the list of dance tutorial video categories.
+  * A user can view the tutorial videos for a particular dance category.
+  * A user can search YouTube for other videos.
+  * A user can add a YouTube video from his/her search to an existing video category.

+##Challenges I faced
+  * Abstracting our React components
+  * Occasional YouTube API queries
+  * Dealing with nested Rails resources

+##Next Steps
+  * Implement user approval system for adding new videos
+  * Add like/dislike feature
+  * Add video removal feature
+  * Remove previous page content for all pages
+  * Add user accounts
+  * Implement video upload from computer

 ## Getting started with nubeTewb